 MasterChugs Theater: ‘The Descent’

 In 2002, Neil Marshall directed a low-budget film called Dog Soldiers.
 The plot was simple; take a close-knit group of six men, strand them in the wilderness and expose them to hostile monsters, i.e. werewolves.
 The film received a healthy reception both critically and financially and gradually wound it’s way towards it’s final cult destination.
-It’s a great film-make to rent it though, as opposed to watching it on The Sci-Fi Channel.
+It’s a great film-make sure to rent it though, as opposed to watching it on The Sci-Fi Channel.
 Cut to 2005, and you could be forgiven for thinking that Marshall’s third film, The Descent, in which a close group of six women are stranded in a cave and exposed to hostile under-dwellers, is an exact blueprint rip-off of his earlier film.
 Not so much Dog Soldiers as “Lassie Spelunkers.”
 You could be forgiven for thinking that then, but you’d also be wrong, because this film is an extremely different beast altogether.
 The Descent is much more streamlined.
 This film’s lean.
 It’s mean.
 And by god, it’s as scary as hell.

 On education: it’s time for another abstract war